RHIT-CSSE/csse220/Homework/TwelveProblems/README.md

 ## Rubric:

-- Each of the 12 operations is worth 1 Pass/No-Pass for this assignment
-- All JUnit tests for an operation must succeed in order to earn a Pass for that operation
+- All JUnit tests for each operation must succeed in order to earn a 100% for the assignment
-- Minimum to Pass this assignment: 9 operations must Pass all their JUnit tests
+- Your score for this assignment = (PercentageJUnitTestsPassed * TwelveProblemsTotalPoints)
+- For example:
+  - if PercentageJUnitTestsPassed = 80%
+  - and if TwelveProblemsTotalPoints = 25
+  - then Your Score = (.80 * 25) = 20 points

 ## To do: